HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   (Or perhaps with solid metal to carry heat, which get pick up by space stations above?
   But that sounds very risky and prone to sabotage...)
-  (Maybe with charged air molecules or particles to carry heat, which can be guided by to Earth by its magnetic field?
+  (Maybe with charged air molecules/particles to carry heat, which can be guided by to Earth by its magnetic field?
   But air usually is not a very efficient heat carrier...)
   Regardless, it would be reasonable to insulate the area surrounding